 Principal Investigator: Kelli O’Laughlin, MD, MPH (University of Washington)

-The purpose of this research, and of the Dial-COVID interactive voice response (IVR) telephone surveillance and mitigation tool, is to help provide data to health-implementing partners and to the Ugandan Ministry of Health regarding clusters of people with symptoms consistent with COVID-19 disease.
-It also aims to help link individuals to information and services.
+The purpose of this research, and of the Dial-COVID interactive voice response (IVR) telephone surveillance and mitigation tool, was to help provide data to health-implementing partners and to the Ugandan Ministry of Health regarding clusters of people with symptoms consistent with COVID-19 disease.
+It also aimed to help link individuals to information and services.

 With the diversity of health programing and the need to survey as well as mitigate infectious diseases among refugee populations, the Dial-COVID tool comes in handy for surveillance and messaging on COVID-19 to individuals living in hard-to-reach areas within this setting.
 The Dial-COVID tool can be replicated to address other public health concerns in the future.

 We anticipate that the Dial-COVID interactive voice response platform will serve as an effective symptom tracker and information dissemination tool.
 Dial-COVID could help with characterizing the burden of COVID-19 among refugee populations in Uganda and may assist with mitigation of disease through timely and focused public health messaging.

 Dial-COVID showed high acceptability/uptake.
 During 15,436 calls, participants including a high proportion of refugees and people with limited education, interacted with the platform in all nine languages.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.